"What EMR should I use?"

 This was the other contender I looked at in the beginning, comparing it to IntakeQ.
 From my experience testing it out, they are pretty similar.
 I've heard of more mental health professionals using this software and my friend Reina Olivera uses it for her occupational therapy practice.
 Just like IntakeQ, it has a couple of levels of monthly subscriptions depending on the features you need.

-My biggest recommendation when it comes to EMR software for your cash practice is it has to be simple and easy to use.
+My biggest recommendation when it comes to EMR software for your cash based physical therapy practice is it has to be simple and easy to use.
 You need to be able to schedule, process payments, and pull up a note quickly, within 10-20 seconds ideally.
 There should be minimal to no lag in the process, because if there is, it will cause you stress & you'll get flustered, which may impact your ability to market and make sales.
 So whatever software you're using for any purpose, make it easy and I would say this needs to be the priority vs. only looking based on price.

 What do you think?
 What software are you using?
 Leave a comment below!